-- METHODOLOGY -- Corresponds to Section V's Review Criteria #2 Response and #4 Impact - Provide detailed information regarding the proposed methods that you will use to address the stated needs described in the needs assessment section.
-In addition, provide information regarding PLWH involvement in the activity, collaboration and coordination efforts, and sustainability plans as follows: - PLWH Involvement: PLWH who receive services at a RWHAP-funded organization should be actively involved in the development, implementation, and evaluation of program and CQM activities.
-Describe how you will engage PLWH and/or organizations that represent them in the implementation of this activity, including decision-making. - Collaboration and Coordination: In describing the methods by which you will implement the activity, outline the partners needed for this proposed activity, if applicable.
+- METHODOLOGY -- Corresponds to Section V's Review Criteria #2 Response and #4 Impact Provide detailed information regarding the proposed methods that you will use to - Provide detailed information regarding the proposed methods that you will use to address the stated needs described in the needs assessment section.
+In addition, provide information regarding people with HIV involvement in the activity, collaboration and coordination efforts, and sustainability plans as follows: - Consumer Involvement: People with HIV who receive services at a RWHAP-funded organization should be actively involved in the development, implementation, and evaluation of program and CQM activities.
+Describe how you will engage people with HIV and/or organizations that represent them in the implementation of this activity, including decision-making. - Collaboration and Coordination: In describing the methods by which you will implement the activity, outline the partners needed for this proposed activity, if applicable.
 Identify the tasks each partner proposes to perform and the amount of funding, if any, you expect to allocate to the partner.
 Include letters of support and/or letters of commitment from each partner and/or collaborating entity as Attachment 8. - Sustainability: Describe how you will maintain the efforts set forth in this activity after the period of federal funding ends.
-For example, describe how you will support the maintenance of systems, continued training of new staff, updates to policies and procedures, etc. In addition, describe how you intend to share or disseminate relevant information and/or products developed through the funded activity and lessons learned with other providers in the community and/or collaborators to this project. - WORK PLAN -- Corresponds to Section V's Review Criteria #2 Response and #4 Impact - A work plan is a concise easy-to-read overview of your goals, strategies, objectives, activities, timeline, and staff responsible for implementing the program.
-You must submit the detailed work plan for the 12-month period of performance of September 1, 2019 August 31, 2020.
+HRSA expects recipients to sustain key elements of their projects (e.g., strategies or services and interventions), which have been effective in improving practices and those that have led to improved outcomes for the target population.
+For example, describe how you will support the maintenance of systems, continued training of new staff, updates to policies and procedures, etc. In addition, describe how you intend to share or disseminate relevant information and/or products developed through the funded activity and lessons learned with other providers in the community and/or collaborators with this project. - WORK PLAN Corresponds to Section V's Review Criteria #2 Response and #4 Impact - A work plan is a concise easy-to-read overview of your goals, strategies, objectives, activities, timeline, and staff responsible for implementing the program.
+You must submit the detailed work plan for the 12-month period of performance of

+September 1, 2020 - August 31, 2021.
 Describe the activity's goal, specify the objectives, and identify the key action steps that you will use to achieve the proposed activity.
 Use a timeline that includes each step of the proposed activity, target date for completion, and identifies staff responsible for the activities.
 As relevant, identify the measures you will use to evaluate success.
 As appropriate, identify meaningful support and collaboration with key partners in planning, designing, and implementing all activities.
 Please provide the above information in a table format.
 Submit the work plan as Attachment 3.